landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

     myarray[myarray < 0] = 0

 There is much more information about writing efficient NumPy code online.
-For example, `UW's astronomy department has a great online intro
-<http://depts.washington.edu/astron/>`_. #attnKaty:WHY #couldn't find this online intro

 We also strongly recommend the book "High Performance Python" by Gorelick and Ozsvald, published by O'Reilly, if you're looking for a more comprehensive